Psychotic Disorders: Delusional Disorder Vs. Schizophrenia

 Antipsychotic medication is often considered the cornerstone of treatment for psychotic disorders, especially for managing hallucinations and delusions.
 These medications work by balancing the neurotransmitters at the root of psychotic symptoms.
 In addition to antipsychotics, other medications may be used to address specific symptoms or co-occurring conditions, such as depression, anxiety, or mood instability.

-In addition to stabilization through medication, those with psychotic disorders often benefit from psychotherapy.
+In addition to stabilization through medication, those with psychotic disorders and bipolar disorder often benefit from psychotherapy.
 Cognitive-behavioral therapy (CBT), for example, can be effective in helping individuals recognize and challenge distorted perceptions and beliefs, which may reduce the impact of psychosis on daily living.

 Psychoeducation is another common type of therapy for psychotic disorders.
 This modality seeks to inform the individual, and often their family members, about the disorder, its symptoms, treatment options, and management strategies.
 The goal of treatment may be enhancing understanding and coping skills, reducing stigma, and fostering an environment that encourages adherence to treatment plans.